 The list of ways

-things can be perceived I usually limit to the four psychological
+things can be perceived I usually use the four psychological

 functions as described by Carl Jung; thinking, feeling, sensation and